CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Any static physics object that will explode when damaged or triggered.
 This includes volatile canisters and barrels, but also IEDs and other placed explosives.
 > [!NOTE]
 > The detection of this item type is based on whether the object, by section, has a `blast` attribute with a value.
-Some pickup items (e.g. the jerrycan) with a `blast` value are special cases classified instead as **Tools**.
+Some pickup items (e.g. the jerrycan) that have a `blast` value are special cases classified instead as **Tools**.
+>
+> If an addon needs to tell DotMarks that one of its items should be treated the same way, the author can use DLTX to add its section name to the `section_lookup` section in `dotmarks_defaults.ltx`.
+Addon authors will find other sections there with similar purposes--most of which should be fairly self-explanatory to anyone who has any business changing them.
 ## Grenades
 * Config setting: `scan_grenades`